Perl-Apollo/Corinna/rfc/major-changes.md

 # August 17, 2022

-- `field` attributes are now formally known as `modifiers`.
+- `field` attributes are now formally known as attributes.
+Previously this was ambiguous.
 The grammar and RFCs have been updated to reflect this.

 # December 8, 2021